dekoo/kubernetes-the-hard-way-aws/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way on AWS

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/), or the [Getting Started Guides](https://kubernetes.io/docs/setup).